 The offering price of the shares of Common Stock underlying the Warrants offered hereby is determined by reference to the exercise price of the Warrants of \$11.50 per share.
 The Public Warrants are listed on Nasdaq under the symbol "SRZNW."
-The Company expects to list the PIPE Warrants on Nasdaq under the symbol "SRZNXZ."
+The PIPE Warrants are listed on Nasdaq under the symbol "SRZNXZ."